ayvi-0001/notion-api/README.md

 ## Database Queries

-A single `notion.query.propfilter.PropertyFilter` is equivalent to filtering one property type in Notion.
+A single `notion.query.PropertyFilter` is equivalent to filtering one property type in Notion.
-To build filters equivalent to Notion's 'advanced filters', use `notion.query.compound.CompoundFilter`.
+To build filters equivalent to Notion's 'advanced filters', use `notion.query.CompoundFilter`.

+The database method `query()` will return the raw response from the API.
+The method `query_pages()` will extract the page ID for each object in the array of results, and return a list of `notion.Page` objects.

 ```py
 from datetime import datetime